Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Introduction

-This work contributes by: \begin{enumerate} \item proposing an end-to-end hierarchical architecture based on both GAN and GAIL for autonomous urban driving; \item extending previous work that is applicable to fixed routes \cite{gail_carla} to a more skilled agent able to follow dynamic routes, making the vehicle able to change the route on the fly; \item generating BEV mid-level representations using GANs based on the input from the frontal camera images, sparse trajectory and high-level command, whose learning occurs simultaneously with the policy online learning. \end{enumerate}
+This work contributes by: \begin{enumerate} \item \diff{ overcoming the difficulties of policy learning directly from raw pixels for the GAIL agent in autonomous driving.
+This is achieved by decoupling representation learning from the driving task, through learning a Bird’s-Eye View (BEV) representation of the input, which can be processed more efficiently by GAIL. } \item proposing an end-to-end hierarchical architecture based on both GAN and GAIL (hGAIL) for autonomous urban driving. \diff{The online nature of GAIL allows the agent to experience out-of-distribution samples not existing in the expert dataset, different from Behavior Cloning approaches \cite{h_birdview}.
+After training, the hGAIL agent only has access to a sparse trajectory, being able to predict a more refined desired trajectory that is used by the policy to directly output the steering and throttle motor actuators, unlike approaches that output the trajectory and use a nonadaptive controller to move the vehicle \cite{ral_gan_intention, chauffernet}. } \item extending previous work that is applicable to fixed routes \cite{gail_carla} to a more skilled agent able to follow dynamic routes, making the vehicle able to change the route on the fly. \diffa{In addition, this work also tackles navigation in cities with pedestrians and other vehicles, and respecting traffic lights, unlike \cite{gail_carla}. } \item \diff{proposing a GAN network for BEV mid-level representation generation of three channels (desired route, drivable area, and lane boundaries) based on inputs from the raw vehicle's frontal camera images, sparse trajectory and high-level command.
+This approach enables simultaneous representation learning with policy learning in an online manner, without degrading the GAIL training process. } \end{enumerate}